miscer/episcopal-jvm-compiler/report.md

 The generated bytecode is then kept clean and readable by containing mostly calls to methods of the `Runtime` class.

 # Testing

+## Compiler

+I wrote a number of Haskell programs that construct an AST and pass it onto the compiler, printing out the result.
+When these programs are run and their output is compiled with Jasmin, they can be executed to check that the result is correct.

+## Standard library

+The classes in the standard library have unit tests defined for their methods.
+I am using JUnit 4.
+These tests check that the library is behaving correctly in various cases.

+For example, the `DiscreteSample` class is checked to make sure it calculates probabilities correctly, the `Operators` class that it combines discrete samples or that observations return a single value from a sample.

 # Extensions